Strong garden arches for people serious about their gardens!

 “Always make sure the garden arch you buy is suitable for the plant.”

-Think of a garden arch as the support or skeleton for your plant.
-For a low maintenance garden don’t make the mistake of planting a large, rambling wisteria on a narrow and shallow arch.
-Because, you’ll forever be pruning it or lose the arch completely under it!
+A garden arch is the support or skeleton for your plant.
+If you want a low maintenance garden, don’t make the mistake of planting a large, rambling wisteria on a narrow and shallow arch.
+Because, you’ll forever be pruning it or lose the arch under it!

 Standard Garden Arch Designs

 Farmweld has three standard garden arch designs.
 So the prices listed below are for the standard designs for arches up to a width of 2m.
-We build all garden arches to be strong.
-Therefore, wider garden arbours are custom made.
-Because we want you to be happy with your arbour, and ensure it is right for your home, we make everything to order.
+We build all garden arches to be strong and each garden arbour is custom made.
+Because want you to be happy with your arbour, we help you make sure it’s right for your home.

 - three different profiles as shown below, and